 What to see in Amman and its surroundings

-Citadel: it rises over the Jordanian capital where Roman, Byzantine, and early Islamic ruins coat the hillside.
+Citadel: it rises over the Jordanian capital, where Roman, Byzantine, and early Islamic ruins coat the hillside.
 Its particular location will reveal incredible views of the seven hills that assemble Amman, above all during the sunset, when the sun colours the houses with its warm light.
 The most interesting spots are the Temple of Hercules, built between 162 and 166 AD and dedicated to Hercules is more significant than any of the temples in Rome; the Byzantine Church, a basilica built between the 5th and 6th centuries; the Umayyad Mosque, the remains of the Umayyad governor’s palace mosque dating from the 8th century; the Dome of the Vestibule, a modern recreation of the interior of the dome of the Umayyad Vestibule.
-Close to the Temple, there is Jordan archaeological Museum with its exposition of ancient finds.
+Close to the Temple, there is the Jordan Archaeological Museum with its exposition of ancient finds.

-Al Bukharieh Souk: the oldest local bazaar in Amman, it is tucked away in an alley with little shops lining it left and right.
+Al Bukharieh Souk: it’s the oldest local bazaar in Amman, and it is tucked away in an alley with little shops lining it left and right.
 It’s a beautiful slice of local life throughout the stalls and shops selling a wide array of spices, traditional Arabic delicacies, meat, fish, fruit and vegetables.
-The Souk stretches around the Grand Husseini Mosque, the Ottoman-style mosque rebuilt using striking pink-and-white stone in 1924 by the late King Abdullah I on the site of an ancient mosque built originally in 640 AD.
+The Souk stretches around the Grand Husseini Mosque, an Ottoman-style mosque rebuilt using striking pink-and-white stone in 1924 by the late King Abdullah I on the site of an ancient mosque built originally in 640 AD.

-1. Jerash and Ajlun Castle
+1. Jerash and Ajloun Castle

 2. Desert Castles